jstaf/authority/README.md

 things from getting too annoying.

 I mostly wrote this as a joke.
 I don't recommend actually installing it on any super critical systems.
+In fact, you probably shouldn't use it on _any_ system.
-Because of it's very nature as a sudo plugin _it can break sudo_ if installation somehow goes wrong or you make a syntax error somewhere.
+Because of it's very nature as a sudo plugin **_it can break sudo_** if installation somehow goes wrong or you make a syntax error somewhere while editing it.
 Obviously, use at your own risk.
 There are no guarantees.
 It might kill your cat.

 ## Installing